yashasvibmishra/GitHubPal/README.md

-Modification: Removed bugs due to sloppy code.
+Modification: Removed bugs present in the code.